rtm516/GeyserMC-wiki/FAQ.md

 You can use the command `/geyser offhand`, which will swap the item in their mainhand and offhand.

 ## How do I include players in commands when using Floodgate?
 If there is a prefix on Floodgate players, the prefix must be included in the name.
+Floodgate also replaces all spaces in names with underscores, so be sure to replace any spaces with underscores when executing the command.
 If this does not work, put double-quotes around the name.
+Example: `/tp "*<bedrock_nickname>"`

 ## Can I remove the prefix of Floodgate players?
 While yes, you can remove the prefix, it is generally recommended to not remove the prefix to prevent situations where a user's java and bedrock username are the same (ex: Bedrock Username: JohnDoe, Java Username: JohnDoe) While they have the same username, they have different UUID's which may cause a UUID conflict and possible data loss.